 The notwithstanding clause is a dagger pointed at the heart of our fundamental freedoms, and it should be abolished.
 Although it does not apply to the whole Charter of Rights, it does apply to a very large number of the rights and freedoms otherwise guaranteed. …

 Clearly, then, it gives federal and provincial legislators very wide powers to do as they see fit in limiting or denying those rights and freedoms.
-The Charter would not have protected the Japanese-Canadians who were forcibly interned during World War II.
+The Charter would not have protected the Japanese Canadians who were forcibly interned during World War II.
 Nor will it protect anyone advocating an unpopular cause today.

 Perhaps none of our legislatures will use the notwithstanding clause again.
 But it is there.
-And if this dagger is flung, the courts will be as powerless to protect our rights as they were before there was a Charter of Rights.49
+And if this dagger is flung, the courts will be as powerless to protect our rights as they were before there was a Charter of Rights.59

-© Library of Parliament
+[ Return to text ]© Library of Parliament